projf/projf-explore/maths/demo/README.md

 # Maths Demo

 This folder accompanies the Project F series: **[Maths and Algorithms with FPGAs](https://projectf.io/posts/numbers-in-verilog/)**.
 These SystemVerilog maths demos let your visualize many of the concepts we cover.
-You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: